- all content in an image (such as axes, keys and other labels) and footnotes must be easy to read for someone with typical eyesight

 - upload a larger version of the image so users can click on it to enlarge it if chart labels are not easily read

 - write out acronyms in full or clearly explain them

-- don’t use red and green together, as it’s difficult to distinguish between them
+- do not use red and green together, as it is difficult to distinguish between them

-- make sure there’s clear distinction between different lines
+- make sure there is clear distinction between different lines

 All images must have alt text, or alternative text.
 When you hover over the image, a box will appear with a brief, accurate description of the image.
 Screen readers read this out for people with visual disabilities.

 Alt text should be around 15 words and summarise the main trend of the chart; it can duplicate the descriptive chart title.
 It should not repeat content in the main text.